Technical issue [Scopus] – issue resolved

 1. Click on the three dot icon next to your resource list title

-2. Click on Manage Module Association
+2. Click on Manage link to module

 3. You can then remove any incorrect module codes and look up your new code in the search box